 Security experts suggest several precautionary measures for preventing a ransomware attack.

-- Keep offline backups of data stored in locations inaccessible from any potentially infected computer, such as disconnected external storage drives or the cloud, which prevents them from being accessed by the ransomware.
+- Keep offline data backups stored in locations that are air-gapped or inaccessible from any potentially infected computer, such as disconnected external storage drives or the cloud, which prevents the ransomware from accessing them.

-- Install the latest security updates issued by software vendors of your OS and applications.
-Remember to Patch Early and Patch Often to close known vulnerabilities in operating systems, browsers, and web plugins.
+- Keep your security up-to-date through trusted vendors of your OS and applications.
+Remember to patch early and patch often to close known vulnerabilities in operating systems, browsers, and web plugins.

 - Consider deploying security software to protect endpoints, email servers, and network systems from infection.

-- Exercise cyber hygiene, such as using caution when opening email attachments and links.
+- Exercise good cyber hygiene, exercising caution when opening email attachments and links.

-- Segment your networks to keep critical computers isolated and to prevent the spread of malware in case of attack.
+- Segment your networks to keep critical computers isolated and to prevent the spread of ransomware in case of an attack.
 Turn off unneeded network shares.

-- Turn off admin rights for users who don’t require them.
+- Operate on the principle of least privilege.
+Turn off admin rights for users who don’t require them.
 Give users the lowest system permissions they need to do their work.

 - Restrict write permissions on file servers as much as possible.

-- Educate yourself, your employees, and your family in best practices to keep malware out of your systems.
+- Educate yourself and your employees in best practices to keep ransomware out of your systems.
 Update everyone on the latest email phishing scams and human engineering aimed at turning victims into abettors.

 It’s clear that the best way to respond to a ransomware attack is to avoid having one in the first place.
-Other than that, making sure your valuable data is backed up and unreachable by ransomware infection will ensure that your downtime and data loss will be minimal or none if you ever suffer an attack.
+Other than that, making sure your valuable data is backed up and unreachable to a ransomware infection will ensure that your downtime and data loss will be minimal if you ever fall prey to an attack.

-Have you endured a ransomware attack or have a strategy to avoid becoming a victim?
+Have you endured a ransomware attack or have a strategy to keep you from becoming a victim?
 Please let us know in the comments.